-There are several talented guard set to depart the ACC in the 2019 offseason.
+There are several talented guards set to depart the ACC in the 2019 offseason.
 RJ Barrett and Coby White are likely lottery picks; Nickeil Alexander-Walker will go in the first round of the 2019 NBA Draft, too.
 After a national title run, Ty Jerome is ready for the next level as well.
 Of course, Ky Bowman and Tyus Battle have also exited for NBA opportunities.
 Plus, let’s not forget a veteran like Justin Robinson, who is emerging as an NBA prospect in his own right.

 Despite these departures, the ACC will be stacked at the point guard position next season.
 Two of the top 2020 NBA Draft prospects — Cole Anthony and Tre Jones — will headline the group, but there’s plenty of depth at the position behind them.